UN summit of world leaders, by the numbers: The longest speech, the language that dominated and more

 LAST SPEECH: Morocco

-Brazil spoke first, as per tradition.
+Brazil spoke first, per tradition.
 Morocco spoke last, which is not per tradition (last year, that spot went to Nauru).
 The order of speakers is generally determined by who a country sends, their preference and availability and geography.
 Which brings us to…

 TYPE OF SPEAKERS